-An exception to this trend arises with the complex \textit{Guided Rewrite} prompt from REWIRE (Appendix \ref{appendix:prompt_rewire}).
+An exception to this saturation trend arises with the complex \textit{Guided Rewrite} prompt from REWIRE (Appendix \ref{appendix:prompt_rewire}).
 In this case, the 4B model demonstrates a moderate gain (14.58) over the 270M and 1B models (13.29 and 13.72).\footnote{The full results are in Table \ref{tab:guided_rewrite} in Appendix \ref{appendix:results}.} This outcome likely results from the multi-step formatting requirements of the prompt, which may elevate the minimum capability threshold for the generator.
 These results indicate that \textit{large models are not always necessary for effective synthesis}; this finding contrasts with the claim of REWIRE that larger models are inherently required for successful rephrasing~\citep{rewire}.
 Furthermore, comparing Gemma 3 1B against 12B across varying levels of source data quality yields heterogeneous results.
-For the majority of prompts, the 12B model provides no consistent advantage, irrespective of the quality of the source data (Table \ref{tab:varying_quality_scale_prompt} in Appendix \ref{appendix:results}).
+For the majority of prompts, the 12B model provides no consistent advantage, irrespective of the quality of the source data (Table \ref{tab:varying_quality_scale_prompt} in Appendix \ref{appendix:results}).\looseness=-1